the-real-i9/i9lyfe-server/README.md

 ### Interactivity

-- **Comment on Posts or Comments:** Write comments on posts and replies to comments.
+- **Comment on Posts and Comments:** Write comments on posts and replies to comments.

-- **React to Posts or Comments:** Reactions are represented as non-surrogate pair emojis.
+- **React to Posts and Comments:** Reactions are represented as non-surrogate pair emojis.
 - **Repost:** Share posts on your feed.
 - **View Interactions:** Access comments on posts and replies to comments.
 View the list of users who have reacted to a post or comment.
 - Save posts